 The goal is to get to the R or “Refer” stage where you actually work with the person directly and identify a resource who can provide the help they need.
 In the best scenario, you actually accompany the person to their appointment with that resource.

-If you can get someone past the R stage of QPR, where the person in crisis actually visits a caregiver, the chances of them harming themselves is reduced dramatically.
+If you can get someone past the R stage of QPR, where the person in crisis actually visits a caregiver, the chances of them harming themselves are reduced dramatically.
 Having said that, you can do everything right and ask all the right questions, but the person may not open up to getting help.
 All you can do is try.
 Also, QPR is designed to get the conversation going.
 It should never replace the professional help that someone needs when they are facing a mental health crisis.

 Several factors have contributed to the mental health crisis in America.
-The dramatic increase in opioid addiction has strained and already over-burdened mental health systems.
+The dramatic increase in opioid addiction has strained an already over-burdened mental health systems.
 The recent recession put enormous stress on many segments of the population.
 Despite today’s flourishing economy, it’s too late for many who lost everything.

 We need to put pressure on our politicians to put mental health on parity with the rest of our health care system.
 It’s just not right in a civilized society that someone who is at the lowest point in their life cannot get the help they so desperately need because of the lack of funds or lack of access to professionals who can help them thrive once again and live productively.